hongkim25/TLTP/README.md

 14 SEP 2025 - Woke up at 7:30.
 Talked to Gemini/ChatGPT, practiced Python on Datacamp/Brilliant, practiced Spanish on Babbel/Duolingo, and reviewed materials for the Programmers AI Backend bootcamp.

 15 SEP 2025 - Woke up at 6:00.
-Completed day 3 of the Programmers AI Backend bootcamp (CSS, 09:00-18:00), talked to Gemini/ChatGPT, practiced Python on Datacamp/Brilliant, and practiced Spanish on Babbel/Duolingo.
+Completed day 4 of the Programmers AI Backend bootcamp (CSS, 09:00-18:00), talked to Gemini/ChatGPT, practiced Python on Datacamp/Brilliant, and practiced Spanish on Babbel/Duolingo.

+15 SEP 2025 - Woke up at 5:40.